 Everything you need to know for perfect turkey in a turkey roaster oven.
 How long it takes, how to know when it’s done and all of your other questions answered.

-The holiday season is one full of cookies, eggnog, mashed potatoes, stuffing, pies, and, of course, roast turkey.
+The holiday season is one full of cookies, eggnog, mashed potatoes, stuffing, pies, and, of course, roast turkey (and sometimes a maple-glazed ham as well).
 I always roast several turkeys between November and December and there is one trick I absolutely swear by: my electric turkey roaster oven.

 I didn’t know what an electric roaster oven was until I got married and received one as a wedding gift.
 After trying it once, I’ve never cooked a bird in a traditional oven since!